Frinksy/dragon-boat-race-17/README.md

 # Website for ENG1 Team 17 '18'
-The king's decree is no trifinling matter
+The king's decree is no trifiling matter